The Great Wall (film): Box office

 The Great Wall grossed $45.5 million in the United States and Canada, and $289.4 million in other territories, for a worldwide total of $334.9 million, against a production budget of $150 million.

-In China, The Great Wall opened on December 16, 2016 and made $24.3 million on its first day and $67.4 million in its opening weekend.
+In China, The Great Wall opened on December 16, 2016, and made $24.3 million on its first day and $67.4 million in its opening weekend.
 In the second weekend, it grossed $26.1 million.
 The film went on to gross $170.9 million at the Chinese box office, which is considered a disappointment.

 In the United States and Canada, the film opened alongside A Cure for Wellness and Fist Fight, and was projected to gross $17–19 million from about 3,200 theaters in its opening weekend.
 The film made $970,000 at 2,470 theaters from Thursday night previews, and $5.9 million on its first day.
 It went on to open to $18.1 million, finishing third at the box office, behind holdovers The Lego Batman Movie and Fifty Shades Darker, and eventually grossing $45.2 million.
 The film joined Terminator Genisys, Warcraft and fellow 2017 release xXx: Return of Xander Cage as the only Hollywood films to earn $100 million in China without making $100 million in the United States.

 In March 2017, The Hollywood Reporter wrote that the film was likely to lose about $75 million due to its underwhelming performance theatrically, as its performance in most major markets, including the United States and Canada, was disappointing.
 The loss incurred by all four studios varied, with Universal Pictures, which funded about 25% of the film's $150 million production budget, losing around $10 million.
-The rest of the investors, Legendary Entertainment, China Film Group and Le Vision Pictures, will have an equal loss.
-Universal also covered almost all of the film's global marketing expenses of more than $80 million, so the studio will incur an even heavier loss.
+The rest of the investors, Legendary Entertainment, China Film Group and Le Vision Pictures, had an equal loss.
+Universal also covered almost all of the film's global marketing expenses of more than $80 million, so the studio incurred an even heavier loss.
 Ancillary revenues from home entertainment sales and TV rights, may offset some of the losses.
 In March 2018, Deadline Hollywood calculated the film lost the studio $74.5 million, when factoring together all expenses and revenues.